-The following shall constitute a valid excused absence for non-attendance of part or all of a day for a student at school, provided satisfactory evidence of the excuse is given to the school office in writing within 24 hours of the student's return to campus: personal illness or injury; death, illness or injury within the immediate family; instances where attendance by the pupil would be hazardous; prior approval of special absences; schoolrelated activities; or validated doctor appointment..
-Parents must notify the school office prior to 9 a.m. on the day of the absence.
+The following shall constitute a valid excused absence for non-attendance of part or all of a day for a student at school, provided satisfactory evidence of the excuse is given to the school office in writing within 24 hours of the student's return to campus: death, illness or injury within the immediate family; instances where attendance by the student would be hazardous; school-related activities; student illness or injury with an accompanying doctor's note; or verified doctor appointment with an accompanying doctor's note.
+Parents must notify the school office prior to 9 am on the day of the absence.